pingcap/docs-cn/v2.1/tools/dm-task-configuration-file-intro.md

                                                    # not allowed to set it to an ID of a MySQL instance that is not within the
                                                    # DM-master cluster topology.

-        meta:                                      # The position where the binlog synchronization starts when the checkpoint of
+        meta:                                      # The position where the binlog replication starts when the checkpoint of
                                                    # the downstream database does not exist.
 If the checkpoint exits, this
                                                    # configuration does not work.
             binlog-name: binlog-00001